Conversion Optimization

 Savings are a psychological trigger and influence decision-making.

-Here’s an example from Booty Band on how it effectively combines uber-specific pricing with savings.
+Here’s some product page design inspiration from this Booty Band example – check how it effectively combines uber-specific pricing with savings.

 It uses the principle of price slashing and uber-specific pricing.
-It mentions 15% savings which work as a psychological hook.
+It mentions 15% savings, which works as a psychological hook.

-The money back guarantee works as an assurance eliminating buyer’s remorse.
+The money-back guarantee works as an assurance to eliminate buyer’s remorse.

 Guided selling replicates the in-store experience that identifies the needs and wants of the customer.